Nepal Trek With Kids

 The Discount Cost for kids at any Trek of Nepal: trip cost for 7 – 8 – 9 -year-old kid 10% discount, 4 – 5 – 6 -year-old kids’ 20% discount, below 4-year kids is the complimentary trip, however, extra cost for the extra porter to carry him or her and hire a pony.

-Tips for trekking in Nepal with kids
+Tips for Trekking in Nepal with family

 ⇒ Prepare some extra packets of food for kids’ diet, as their bodies are quite sensitive to different varieties of food.